pashashiz/scanet3/README.md

 - [ ] Add graph library so we could plot some charts and publish them in `tensorboard` or `notebook` (maybe fork and upgrade `vegas` to scala `2.12` ot try `evil-plot`)

 ### Refactoring
+- Redefine the way we train model on a dataset and make a prediction.
+  We should cover 2 cases: BigData with `spark` which can train and predict on large datasets and single (batch) prediction without `spark` dependency (to be able to expose model via API or use in realtime).
+  For that we need to:
+  + separate project into `core` + `spark` modules.
+  + implement model weights export/import
+  + implement feature preprocessing, for training use case try using `MLib`, yet we need to figure out how to transform features via regular function without `spark` involved
+  + integrating with `MLib` might require redefining the `Dataset[Record[A]]` we have right now probably better to use any abstract dataset which contains 2 required columns `features` + `labels` for training and `features` for prediction.
 - Add DSL to build tensor requirements like `tensor require rank(4)`, `tensor require shape squratedMatrix`

 If you want to become a contributor, you are welcome!!!
 You can pick anything from a Road Map or propose your idea.